-Further reading: this is an excellent simple guide to making group work inclusive and supporting students to work in diverse groups: Inclusive small group work
+Further reading: Inclusive small group work is an excellent simple guide to making group work inclusive and supporting students to work in diverse groups.

 |How can I use group work to enhance employability?||

-Here are some ideas for maximising the benefits of group work for enhancing employability:
+Here are some ideas for maximising these benefits: